Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The Lubbock Lemon Car Dispute

-Initially, Westside Motors promised to fix the problems under their “limited warranty.”
+Initially, Westside Motors promised to fix the problems under their limited warranty.”
 Maria dropped off the vehicle three separate times during March and April, only to have the issues persist.
 By May 1, with mounting frustration and increasing repair bills totaling $1,200 out-of-pocket, Maria formally demanded a refund or replacement.

-Westside Motors refused to honor her request, citing “normal wear and tear” and denying establishment of a defect covered by their warranty.
+the claimant refused to honor her request, citing “normal wear and tear” and denying establishment of a defect covered by their warranty.
 After attempts at negotiation failed, Maria filed a consumer arbitration claim through the Texas Department of Licensing and Regulation (TDLR) on June 10, 2023.
 The claim sought $14,500—the full purchase price—and reimbursement for repair costs.

 Westside Motors, represented by their attorney, claimed the vehicle had been “sold as-is” and that Maria had driven aggressively, causing the problems.